am-vishal/image-text-odd-align/README.md

-# I'm inspired by PaperCut Kraft so I an creating something similar to that.
+# I've inspired by PaperCut Kraft so I an creating something similar to that.
+# Coming Soon in @React.JS